redbrick/brickbot/CONTRIBUTING.md

 Let's say you have a command you want to add, well this is the section which clarifies how you go about doing that.

-All the code for the commands are hosted at faas.jamesmcdermott.ie as function found on http endpoints.
-You can this one out with just `curl`, it should return a link to a random page of the Redrbick wiki:
+All the code for the commands is hosted at faas.jamesmcdermott.ie as a cluster of serverless functions.
+Each one of these functions can be found on a given http endpoint.
+You can try this one out with just `curl`, it should return a link to a random page on the Redbrick wiki:

 > curl faas.jamesmcdermott.ie/function/wiki